 "Sam Regenstrief was a free agent.
 He did what he wanted to."
-Jim Marcus, investment banker, Goldman Sachs about anything anyway-he made up his mind and did what he wanted to do.
+Jim Marcus, investment banker, Goldman Sachs

+The kinds of people Sam had on D&M's board of directors were specialists who wanted to be working for him.
+It was like a club for him, and there were a lot of people who never really spoke up.
+Sam basically didn't listen to anybody about anything anyway-he made up his mind and did what he wanted to do.
 In the early days of D&M, that decisiveness was partly responsible for his success, but in the later years it became a liability.
 Sam could no longer cope with things, but he didn't realize it, so he just stopped being productive.
 It seemed to those around him that the less capable Sam became, the harder he held onto his decisions.